inutakki/webtest/doc/readme.txt

 Welcome to (Kayak) webtest Maven Project!

-Matrix Version Notes
+webtest Version Notes
 =========================
-The Matrix application version 1.00 was built and tested using java version "1.7".
+The webtest project v1.00 was built and tested using java version "1.7".
 Please refer to \webtest\pom.xml for various other version details. webtest Project Workspace Organization has the following standard structure:

 ProjectName\